 Jonny came to Cavendish Cancer Care to help out for a month in 2006 after getting involved with us through a corporate partner and never left.
 After meeting so many people that Cavendish Care has made a significant difference to he feels passionately about the care we provide.
-He is married to Jenny and is Father to Jack and in his (limited) spare time enjoys playing for Rotherham Hockey Club as a goalkeeper.
+He is married to Jenny and is father to Jack and in his (limited) spare time enjoys playing and coaching for Rotherham Hockey Club.

 Talk to Jonny about…